PaoloStria/desuckering/README.md

 ---

+🔎 Model Limitations & Future Work
+As shown in the confusion matrix above, the recognition rate for the sucker class is relatively low.
+However, this is still an encouraging result: the model was able to generalize and detect underrepresented classes, despite their scarcity in the training images.

+This limitation is mainly due to the fact that the new dataset is among the first specifically designed for the segmentation of grapevine shoots, with a strong focus on robotic consistency and environmental variability.
+Given the time constraints—the entire project was completed in just 3 months—it was not possible to collect more images or perform ultra-precise multi-class segmentation for every instance.

+Nonetheless, the current results demonstrate the potential of computer vision for autonomous sucker and watersprout detection in real-world vineyard scenarios.

+Future work will focus on expanding the dataset—especially with new annotated examples of the sucker class under a wider range of lighting and environmental conditions—and refining the annotation process.
+This will enable further improvements in detection performance and make the model more flexible and robust for practical deployment.

+---

 ## ⚡ How to Use

 1. 📥 **Download and unzip** the dataset if you wish to train or test models.